 Custodial credit risk is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
 The Authority does not have a deposit policy for custodial credit risk.
-As of June 30, 2018, the Authority's deposits with First Interstate Bank were exposed to custodial credit risk, but by an immaterial amount.
+As of June 30, 2018, the Authority's deposits in financial institutions were exposed to custodial credit risk, but by an immaterial amount.
 This issue was resolved in July.